rivit98/rivit98.github.io/content/posts/2023_03_13-hxp-2022-browser_insanity/index.md

 ## Environment

-To do a bit of reconnaissance I started the VM using slightly modified `run_vm.sh` script which loads the `kolibri.img` and looked around.
-After booting we see:
+To do a bit of reconnaissance, I started the VM using slightly modified `run_vm.sh` script which loads the `kolibri.img` and looked around.
+After booting, we see:

 ![](kolibrios_main.png)